 Alongside with the training in traditional Japanese arts, the Kokyu Dojo offers healing services provided by Paulo Tramujas, who is a Certified Counselor in Oriental Medicine, having graduated from Kerala Ayurveda Academy in Los Angeles, CA. Tramujas studied under two of the most prominent voices in Holistic Health in the U.S., Dr Jayarajan Kodikannath and Dr Suhas Kshirsagar.

 Oriental Medicine provides a wide range of techniques to promote overall health, including:

 - Psychological guidance based on meditation techniques;

 - Physiotherapy guidance based on martial arts and yoga postures;

 - Pressure point stimulation and massage

 The search for holistic treatments is on the rise, due to its gentle alternatives to current allopathy and its manifold collateral effects, and more specifically, for its very useful methods to combat the malady of our era – stress, an area that modern medicine clearly struggles to offer permanent solutions, and that now acknowledges the efficiency of these ancient approaches.

-Meditation techniques are highly regarded within the scientific and medical community as one of the most powerful stress management techniques available today, and are considered by psychologists worldwide as the art of emotional intelligence.
+Meditation techniques are highly regarded within the scientific and medical community as one of the most powerful stress management techniques available today, and are considered by psychologists worldwide as the art-science of emotional intelligence per se.
 Apart from stress, meditation is strikingly efficient in the management of anxiety, addictions, insomnia, blood pressure, lack of appetite, depression, among many other observed benefits.

 It should be pointed out though, that those who are on a healing journey usually find that holistic approaches quickens the process, and there is a substantial statistical number of people who gradually rid themselves from the use of heavy chemical drugs through holistic treatments.
 To book an appointment, please refer to out contact page.